All Episodes

 He's just trying to tell how difficult all the problems are and how specially attention is going to have to be paid and blah, blah, blah.

-Here's the um last bit with McCain.
+Here's the last bit with McCain.

-Katie says you sound very frustrated with Obama's perspective.
+Katie says, you sound very frustrated with Obama's perspective.

 No, I'm not at all.

-I I respect uh Senator Obama.
+I respect Senator Obama.

-I uh admire his success.
+I admire his success.

 He won a very tough primary campaign.